donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

 Furthermore, you should add a text document (txt, MS Word, or pdf) that describes the organization of the data over the files and directories.

+If you organize your DAC in a standard way (such as [BIDS](http://bids.neuroimaging.io/)), it will be much easier to share the data at a later point in time.
+See for example [here](http://blog.chrisgorgolewski.org/2016/06/how-to-meet-new-data-sharing.html).

 ## How should I annotate the data and the experimental conditions?

 You should add a  document (txt, csv, tsv, pdf, MS Word or MS Excel) with a short description of the experiment and that annotates how the conditions, stimuli and responses are represented in the presentation log files and in the trigger channel.

 A PowerPoint presentation of the project proposal will contribute to the documentation of the experiment.
 Also the original presentation code (NBS Presentation, E-Prime, etc.) will contribute to the documentation.

-## Who should be coauthor on the data acquisition collections?
+## Who should have access to the data acquisition collection?

 All people involved in design and acquisition of the experiment should be included in the list of managers, contributors and/or viewers.